Death of Starr Faithfull: Lifestyle

 Investigators learned after Faithfull's death that her mother and stepfather, acting on doctors' advice, had paid artist Edwin Megargee to be her "sex tutor" and teach her how to have normal sexual relations after her traumatic experiences with Peters.
-Money received from Peters was also used to send Faithfull away on cruises to the Mediterranean, the West Indies and five or six times to the United Kingdom, where she stayed for extended periods in London.
-When not going on cruises, Faithfull regularly attended the "bon voyage" parties held on ocean liners in port before their departures from New York and socialized with the ships' officers.
+Money received from Peters was also used to send her away on cruises to the Mediterranean, the West Indies and five or six times to the United Kingdom, where she stayed for extended periods in London.
+When not going on cruises, Faithfull regularly attended the "bon voyage" parties held on ocean liners in port before their departures from New York, often socializing with the ships' officers.
 At one point she claimed to be engaged to an officer, who denied it and left her stranded in London without funds.
 Faithfull regularly visited nightclubs and speakeasies, drank and used drugs, once nearly overdosing on sleeping pills in London.
 In March 1931, she was briefly committed to Bellevue Hospital after being found drunk, naked and beaten in a New York hotel room; she had checked into the hotel as "Joseph Collins and wife," with a man she had apparently just met.

 On May 29, 1931, a few days before her death, Faithfull attended a party on the Cunard liner RMS Franconia to see the ship's doctor, Dr. George Jameson-Carr.
 She had been infatuated with Carr for some time and considered him the love of her life, although he did not return her affections.
-After Carr made Faithfull leave his sitting room because the ship was departing, she remained on deck when the ship left the dock, despite having no ticket (which at that point she could not afford).
+After Carr made Faithfull leave his sitting room because the ship was departing, she remained on deck when Franconia left the dock, despite having no ticket (which at that point she could not afford).
 Upon being discovered, she was forcibly removed from the ship and sent back to the pier on a tugboat, screaming, "Kill me!
 Throw me overboard!"
 Newspapers and Faithfull's friends later reported that she had attempted to stow away in order to be with Carr and return to London.
-However, in a letter to Carr, she said that she did not intend to stow away and had simply become too drunk to disembark.
+However, in a letter to Carr, she wrote that she did not intend to stow away and had simply become too drunk to disembark.
 This explanation may have been intended to protect Carr from getting into trouble with his employer, Cunard, over the incident.

 Death

 In the days leading up to her disappearance and death, Faithfull kept a busy social schedule.
 She was seen by numerous witnesses, including her friends and family as well as taxi drivers and other strangers.
 Faithfull's family last saw her on the morning of Friday, June 5, 1931, leaving the house in the same dress she was wearing when found.
 Investigators discovered that after she left the house that day, she made multiple trips to ocean liners docked in Manhattan, where she visited ship's officers.
-After spending the evening with one of them, she got into a taxicab late on Friday night and seemingly vanished.
+After spending the evening with one of them, she got into a taxi late on Friday night and seemingly vanished.
 She was found dead on a Long Island beach the following Monday morning, on June 8.